 Before you go

 Even if you're only headed across the state, a packing list is a must.
-How many times have you left Clovis and arrived at your destination, only to find that you forgot your most comfortable walking shoes?
+How many times have you left Modesto and arrived at your destination, only to find that you forgot your most comfortable walking shoes?
 Or your swimsuit?
 Put everything on this list, even if you think you would never forget it.
 A toothbrush is easy to replace when you get there - your prescription medication isn't.

 Be sure that you have printed itineraries for everyone in your party, and make color copies of important ID documents as well.
 Keep the copies in your bag, separate from your passport and other ID's.
 It's also a great idea for each person to have a list of emergency numbers, either for them to call or for someone else providing assistance.